redis/redis-io/redis-doc/commands/sunion.md

+@complexity

-_Time complexity O(N) where N is the total number of elements in all the provided sets_
+O(N) where N is the total number of elements in all the provided sets_

 Return the members of a set resulting from the union of all the